jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

     Lets now introduce a minor latency of 3 to 5 seconds to the Lambda function.

     Update your experiment definition with the following action.
 It will modify the configuration parameter for the failure-lambda library causing the Lambda function to, 50% of the time, take 3 to 5 seconds longer to execute.
-After modifying the Lambda functions configuration the system will pause for 5 min before re-evaluating the steady state of the application.
+After modifying the Lambda functions configuration the ChaosToolkit experiment will pause for 5 min before re-evaluating the steady state of the application.

    ```json
    "method": [